Join the conversation

 Fresh from the front page — local headlines, neighborhood voices, and timely stories from across Monroe County.
 Whether it’s city hall or the farmer’s market, this is where Bloomington stays in the loop.

-- Washington Street & 7th Street
+- 8th Street & Walnut Street (alley)

 Our News Sources